TheoArchi/EsquisSons/README.md

 > Comes with an installer here : https://www.food4rhino.com/app/esquissons
 > Crossplatform (Mac/windows)

+> A discussion group is accessible on the page: https://www.grasshopper3d.com/group/esquissons.

 ## Functions/component :
 Listener : Place/Move the listening point in the scene, choose its orientation and size